nielskee/draft-articles/TechnicalHiringPart2.md

 In the next part we're going to cover live technical interviews.
-Don't worry - it's much shorter than this part, because there's only one approach that I think is worth a damn.
+Don't worry - it's much shorter than this part, because there's only one approach that I think is worth using.